Bifurcation structure of the flame oscillation: discussion

 $d$-dependences of the amplitude and frequency obtained in the simulation were qualitatively consistent with those for oscillatory state A obtained in the experiments.
 In a previous study, Xia et al. reproduced the power law, in which the frequency was proportional to $\sqrt{g/d}$, with the theoretical analysis based on vortex dynamics\cite{Xia2018}.
 Following their results, the frequency for $d\approx10^1\,{\rm mm}$ and $g\approx10^1\,{\rm m/s^2}$, typical parameters in our experiments, was almost $10^1\,{\rm Hz}$, which was at an order consistent with that of our experimental results.
 Although this power law was observed over three orders of magnitude of $\sqrt{g/d}$, the range of $\sqrt{g/d}$ in our experiments, which was limited near the bifurcation point as $18.7\,{\rm s^{-1}}\leq\sqrt{g/d}\leq35\,{\rm s^{-1}}$, was so small that we could not check whether the power law held.
 Chen et al. investigated the parameter dependence of the frequency by varying the number of candles, which could correspond to $d$ in the viewpoint of the fuel supply; the frequency was decreased with an increase in the number of bundled candles\cite{Chen2019}.
 The results in our simulation and experiment were qualitatively consistent with their results.

-We experimentally observed the two types of oscillations with different amplitudes and frequencies: oscillatory states A and B. Previously, Cetegen and Bunkwang reported bistability of the axisymmetric and asymmetric states\cite{Bunkwang2020,Cetegen2000}.
+We experimentally observed the two types of oscillations with different amplitudes and frequencies: oscillatory states A and B. Previously, Cetegen et al. and Bunkwang et al. reported bistability of the axisymmetric and asymmetric states\cite{Bunkwang2020,Cetegen2000}.
 Although the frequencies in oscillatory states A and B were quantitatively consistent with those in the reported axisymmetric and asymmetric states, respectively, the difference in the flame-shape symmetry between oscillatory states A and B was not observed in our experiment.
-Therefore, whether oscillatory state B corresponded to the asymmetric state is still unclear, and this requires further investigation in both simulation and experiment from the viewpoint of the symmetry in the future.
+Therefore, whether oscillatory state B corresponded to the asymmetric state is still unclear, and further investigation is needed in both three-dimensional hydrodynamic simulation and experiments by focusing on the axial symmetry breaking.

 Following some previous studies\cite{Fujisawa2018,Carpio2012,Durox1997,Zhou2001,Yang2019,Bunkwang2020,Tokami2021}, we checked the flow structure in our simulation to understand the role of the large-scale hydrodynamic structure on the flame oscillation.
-In order to focus on the time variation of the flow in the oscillatory state, we obtained the velocity field $\hat{v}_\alpha$, which is defined as the deviation from the time averaged flow field as
+In order to focus on the time variation of the flow in the oscillatory state, we obtained the velocity field $\hat{v}_\alpha$, which is defined as the deviation from the time-averaged flow field as

 where $\tau$ is the period of the oscillation.
 The sequential snapshots of $\hat{v}_\alpha$ after a sufficiently long time are shown in Fig.~\ref{fig:11}(a) and (b).
 The vorticity field,

 is also plotted with the color map.
 We observed the vortex pair with the upward velocity along the center axis (VPU) and that with the downward velocity along the center axis (VPD) rising alternately.
 Such vortex dynamics was observed in a previous experimental study, in which the velocity field in the flame oscillation was measured with particle image velocimetry and ``invalid velocity vector analysis'' based on the proper orthogonal decomposition\cite{Fujisawa2018}.
 Note that the vortex pair in the two-dimensional systems corresponds to the vortex ring in the three-dimensional systems.